alexeybi/threat-monitor/README.md

-## Network Malware Monitor
+## Network Threat Monitor

-This application allows monitoring network requests in browser in (almost) real time showing a threat type for each request.
+This application allows monitoring network requests in browser in near real-time showing a threat type for each request.

-### Malware analysis
+### Threat analysis

 The requests are checked with [Google web-risk api](https://cloud.google.com/web-risk) for several threat types: